ObernhumerMichael/knowledge-hub/docs/guides/hitchhikers-guide/notes.md

 ## Introduction

-This is a summarized checklist and to-do list aimed at increasing privacy and anonymity on the internet.
+This is a summarized guide aimed at increasing privacy and anonymity on the internet.
 It has been compiled based on the official [Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide/) not including the links in the guide.
 Please note that this guide is **neither exhaustive nor guaranteed to be foolproof**.
 Its purpose is to provide a quick overview and actionable steps, **not** to replace the in-depth explanations and context found in the original guide.